appreciative-dev/angular-interview-questions/README.md

 This modification in Angular is called "sanitization." you can make use of the DomSanitizer and use the byPassSecurityTrust..() functions to tell Angular that you trust the input value

-# How to prevent app to crash if a property in an object is accessed, but not defined?
+# How to prevent app from crashing if a property in an object is accessed, but not defined?
 optional chaining ``` propertyName?.propertyName ```

 # What is a standalone component?